-A multimedia exhibition curated by a family of artists to celebrate the centenary of their unique Loch Fyne Skiff opens at the Scottish Maritime Museum on Saturday 2 November.
+A multimedia exhibition curated by a family of artists to celebrate the centenary of their unique Loch Fyne Skiff has opened at the Scottish Maritime Museum.

 Through GAFFER: Impressions from a Loch Fyne Skiff, the Law family explore the real and imagined stories in the life of Kirsty, which is one of the few surviving Loch Fyne Skiffs and registered with National Historic Ships UK.